Destination

 DURATION1,5 hours

-INCLUDEDprofessional tour guide in English language, map of the city, entrance fee to the cathedral of St. Tryphon and Maritime Museum
+INCLUDEDprofessional tour guide in English language, map of the city, entrance fee to the Maritime Museum

-NOT INCLUDEDother drinks or souvenirs, tips for guide, entrance to cathedral
+NOT INCLUDEDother drinks or souvenirs, tips for guide, entrance to the Cathedral

 WHAT TO BRING